Write your own future by pursuing a graduate degree in English or Creative Writing at the University of North Texas.

 Our noted creative writing program features winners of the National Book Critics Circle Award, BBC International Short Story Award and Bernard F. Conners Prize for poetry.
 The program annually gives a $10,000 Rilke Prize for mid-career poets of noted excellence.

 The requirements vary based on the degree you're pursuing.
-The M.A. in English requires 30 to 33 credit hours with a thesis or non-thesis option.
-With the M.A. in Creative Writing, all students complete 36 credit hours of course work.
+The M.A. in English requires 30 credit hours with a thesis or non-thesis option.
+With the M.A. in Creative Writing, all students complete 33 credit hours of coursework.
 Specific requirements are available in the catalog.

 Laila Amine, Assistant Professor; Ph.D., Indiana University.
 African American and African Diaspora literature and theory.